top of page

 Because we understand that the well-being of people everywhere depends on energy.”

-This corporation supports "people".
-Would it ever harm anyone - while pursuing profits?
+If it supports people, would it ever harm anyone - while pursuing profits?

-It describes itself as "we".
-Is it human, or a heartless bureaucratic corporate conglomerate?
+It is it really a (human) we?
+Or a heartless bureaucratic corporate conglomerate?

 â€‹

-When you hear one of these slick hucksters say "energy", assume you are being manipulated.
+If you hear these hucksters use the word, "energy", assume you are being manipulated.

 And it's concerned about "well-being"?